navikt/testnorge/README.md

 ### Updating the næringskode file
 Just run the above script with the two files present in the same directory and copy in the outputted `ferdigstilte_koder.csv` into `testnorge-ereg-mapper/ereg-mapper-core/src/main/resources/naeringskoder.csv` which contain the final values.

+### Generation of orgnr
+A orgnr generator can be found in ognr_generator folder.
+This requires the `requests` library.
+It checks both the synthetic environment and the production like environment for existsing orgnr.